classgraph/classgraph/README.md

 * find files (even non-classfiles) anywhere on the classpath that have a path that matches a given regular expression; and
 * detect changes to the files within the classpath since the first time the classpath was scanned.

-Usage examples below use lambda expressions and Stream patterns from Java 8.

 ```java

 new FastClasspathScanner(